hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 a `StreamStage`, each offering the operations appropriate to its kind.
 Depending on source, your pipeline will end up starting with a batch or streaming stage.
 It's possible to convert a batch stage by adding timestamps to it, but not the other way around.
-Bulk of the operators are available to both stages and Jet internally treats everything as a stream.

 In this section we'll mostly use batch stages, for simplicity, but the API of operations common to both kinds is identical.
+Jet internally treats batches as a bounded stream.
 We'll explain later on how to apply windowing, which is necessary to aggregate over unbounded streams.

 ## Multiple Inputs